craig-m/rpi_cluster/readme.md

 * HAproxy
 * Hugo (static website generator)
 * Yarn
-* Docker
+* Docker (standalone)

 Redundancy: not redundant, does not provide services for the LAN.

 ### Compute / Worker

-To play with services and offer hosting.
+To play with services, hosted on Kubernetes.
 Subdivided into a frontend and backend group.

 * Keepalived (floating IP over x2 nodes)
 * HAproxy
 * Nginx
 * DistCC (for distributed compiling)
-* c MPICH (Message Passing Interface)
+* C mpich (Message Passing Interface - mpich.org)
 * Docker + Kubernetes

 Redundancy: x1 front and x1 back node can fail.